bzanchet/heroku-buildpack-giflossy/README.md

 heroku-buildpack-gifsicle
 =========================

-Heroku buildpack for gifsicle support.
+Heroku buildpack for gifsicle with lossy-compression support.

-Binary for gificle is compiled using the a release on [gifsicle's repo](https://github.com/kohler/gifsicle).
+Binary for gificle is compiled using the a release on [giflossy's repo](https://github.com/kornelski/giflossy).

 Current version: 1.91